Hafsa-mohamed-Ad3n/Sentimental-Analysis-of-Tweets/README.md

 ### Data Source.

-The dataset used in this project comes from [CrowdFlower](https://data.world/crowdflower/brands-and-product-emotions) and contains over 9,000 tweets, each labeled by human raters as expressing a positive, negative, or neutral sentiment.
+The dataset used in this project comes from [CrowdFlower](https://data.world/crowdflower/brands-and-product-emotions) and contains over 9,000 tweets, each labelled by human raters as expressing a positive, negative, or neutral sentiment.

 ### Exploratory Data Analysis (EDA)

 - In order to better understand the dataset and prepare it for sentiment analysis, we focused on the following checks:
       - Preview the data: Inspect the first few rows to quickly grasp the dataset’s structure.
-      - Handled any missing data that could introduce bias or cause issues during preprocessing and modeling.
+      - Handled any missing data that could introduce bias or cause issues during preprocessing and modelling.
       - Removed duplicated tweets to prevent overrepresentation of certain entries.
       - Reviewed the balance of sentiment categories, since skewed classes may bias the model toward majority classes.
       - Explored brand distribution and compared tweets related to Apple vs. Google to see if one brand dominates the dataset.